marcobn/TheHichhikersGuideToAIS/README.md

 that links all AISs together by chains of relations.

-The repository contains high resolution Figure 1, gephi input file for manual exploration of the network, the IPython notebook with the code used to generate all the results and the AIS lists (normal forms and prime forms) in csv format.
+The repository contains high resolution Figure 1, gephi input file for manual exploration of the network, the IPython notebook with the code used to generate all the results, the AIS list in prime forms (918 rows) in csv format and the binary data (python pickle) of the 918 prime forms and the full 3856 transpositionally invarian series.